neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 and famously the United States by hacking voting machines and voter registration databases and manipulating social media.
 Also here in America, the state legislature in North Carolina used data science with "[surgical precision](https://www.nbcnews.com/politics/politics-news/north-carolina-judges-toss-maps-slam-gerrymandering-stinging-ruling-n1049411)" to rig state elections at the expense of voters' constitutional rights.
+North Carolina did it best, but it's a tactic exploited throughout the country by politicians who fear accountability for their records.

-It's all shameful, and systemic flaws make it possible:
+It's shameful, and systemic flaws make it possible:

 * Lack of transparency as manufacturers with troubling conflicts of interest produce closed, proprietary voting machines
-* Lack of knowledge about or interest in modern software architecture patterns, engineering best practices, UX strategies, technology options, accessibility, and good security hygiene
+* Lack of knowledge about or interest in modern software architecture patterns, engineering best practices, UX strategies, modern technologies, accessibility, and good security hygiene
 * Lack of training for staff in using and maintaining the available voting technology
 * Lack of funding for officials acting in good faith to build robust voting infrastructure
-* Lack of access controls to prevent officials acting in *bad* faith from exercising control of the infrastructure for nefarious purposes
+* Lack of access controls to prevent officials acting in *bad* faith from exercising undue influence over the infrastructure for nefarious purposes

 And many others.